Basuki Hadimuljono: Early life

 Basuki was born in Surakarta on 5 November 1954, as the fourth son of a soldier in the Indonesian Army with seven siblings.
 As a child, he would move often due to his father's stationing.
 He completed his elementary school in Palembang, middle school in Papua, and high school in Surabaya.

 Family

 He is married to Kartika Nurani and the couple has three children–Dewi (born 1987), Neil (born 1992) and Dira (born 1994).

 Early education

 During his high school period, he was active in school bands and played the drum.
 After completing high school at SMA Negeri 5 Surabaya (id), he was admitted into Gadjah Mada University where he studied engineering geology.
 He graduated from there in 1979, at age 25.
+In 2024, he would be elected as head of UGM's alumni association.